Monica Barbaro asks about talking to animals

 really

-love to swim in the ocean and talk to humpback whales yeah there you go
+love to swim in the ocean and talk to humpback whales yeah there you go um

-that I think I think that would be or an octopus
+that i think I think that would be or an octopus

-that would be really they're brilliant yeah so
+that would be really they're brilliant.
+Yeah, so

 I don't know why, but